thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 };
 ```

-Here you can see that we have create an object within which we have set some key-values to adjust the constants used by the Sustainable Web Design calculation.
+Here we have created an object within which we have set some key-values to adjust the constants used by the Sustainable Web Design calculation.

 - `dataReloadRatio` – a number between 0 and 1 representing the percentage of data that is downloaded by return visitors.
 - `firstVisitPercentage` – a number between 0 and 1 representing the percentage of new visitors.